Yoshihito Nishioka: 2018: Return from injury, first ATP title

-2019: Consistent Major results, Masters quarterfinal, first top-10 win
+2019: Masters quarterfinal, first top-10 win

-Nishioka defeated American Tennys Sandgren in the first round of the 2019 Australian Open in a tight match.
+Nishioka defeated American Tennys Sandgren in the first round of the Australian Open.
 He fell to Karen Khachanov in the second round.
-It marked the third consecutive year Nishioka reached the second round in Melbourne, where he has had his most consistent success in the Grand Slam events.

-In the 2019 French Open, Nishioka defeated American Mackenzie McDonald in the first round.
-He fell to Juan Martín del Potro in a nearly four-hour-long five-set match in the second round, which included a comeback tiebreak to push the match to a fifth set.
-Nishioka's trademark defensive game was not ultimately enough to prevail over the powerful Argentine.
-Del Potro crossed the net and bowed to Nishioka in respect at the end of the epic match.
+In the French Open, Nishioka defeated American Mackenzie McDonald in the first round.
+He fell to Juan Martín del Potro in a nearly four-hour-long five-set match in the second round.

-At the 2019 Western & Southern Open, Nishioka had his first win against a top-ten player, defeating Kei Nishikori, whom Nishioka described as his hero, in the second round.
+At the Western & Southern Open, Nishioka had his first win against a top-ten player, defeating Kei Nishikori, whom Nishioka described as his hero, in the second round.
 Nishioka advanced to the quarter-finals of the tournament but had to withdraw due to illness.